yuki24/pushing/README.md

 # => enqueues a job that sends a push notification later
 ```

-#### Advanced Usages for APNs
+### Advanced Usage

-When working with APNs, it is often necessary to switch the environment endpoint or tweak the request headers depending on the push notification you want to send.
-Pushing's `#push` method allows for overriding those on a delivery-basis.
+When working with APNs, it is often necessary to switch the environment endpoint or adjust the request headers depending on the notification you want to send.
+Pushing's `#push` method allows for overriding those on a delivery-basis:

-Overriding the default environment:
+#### Overriding the default environment:

 ```ruby
 push apn: { device_token: @token.device_token, environment: @token.apn_environment }
 ```

-Overriding the default APN topic:
+#### Overriding the default APN topic:

 ```ruby
 push apn: { device_token: @token.device_token, headers: { apns_topic: 'your.otherapp.ios' } }
 ```

-Or all of the above:
+#### Or all of the above:

 ```ruby
 push fcm: @token.fcm?,